 We accept submissions of poetry, prose, cross-genre work, reviews/interviews/miscellany, and art for publication on a rolling basis.
 We usually publish an online issue four times a year: January, April, July, and October.
 We changed to this publishing schedule as of November 2016.
-There are no deadlines for our issues.
+Except where stated otherwise, there are no deadlines for our issues.

 *Note: We no longer accept submissions via Submittable due to the inaccessibility of the platform to blind and low-vision submitters.
 Submittable has not changed their technology or website compliance to become inclusive and accessible to all writers, despite the awareness raised and inquiries from various disabled and non-disabled communities.
-Instead, please email us your submissions to firstname.lastname@example.org, and include your full name and genre in the subject line (NAME_GENRE).
+Instead, please email us your submissions to the appropriate email address. *Each genre section now has its own email account, and is listed in the submission guidelines below.* Please include your full name and genre in the subject line (NAME_GENRE).

 Poetry: We're looking for poems on any subject that will change our readers in some way.
 We especially want intersectional work that upends the dominant rhetoric about D/deaf life and/or disability.
-Please send us up to 3 poems in a single .doc, .docx, .rtf, or .txt file titled with your name and genre (NAME_GENRE).
+Please send us up to 3 poems in a single .doc, .docx, .rtf, or .txt file titled with your name and genre (NAME_GENRE) to firstname.lastname@example.org.

 Prose: We're looking for compelling prose or cross-genre works (including flash and works that combine ASL and English) that critically examine some aspect of the D/deaf and/or disability experience.
 Please send us anything under 5,000 words in a single .doc, .docx, .rtf, or .txt file titled with your name and genre (NAME_GENRE) to either email@example.com or to firstname.lastname@example.org.

 Art: We're looking for thought-provoking, nuanced art from artists who identify as Deaf, disabled, chronically ill, mentally ill, or neurodiverse.
 We particularly encourage art dealing with the social construction of disability and works that approach this topic from an intersectional perspective.
 We accept any media that can be presented online in the form of an image, audio, flash, or video file.
 Artists may submit up to three art pieces per submission and up to two submissions per reading cycle.
 For 2D and 3D visual work, please send us images in .jpg, .png, or .pdf format titled with your name, media, and image number (e.g., Smith_Painting_1).
 For video, audio, and multimedia work, please submit a link to a private online upload of the full submission (e.g., a private YouTube link).

 All submitters—with the exception of artists—must provide a brief (50- to 100-word) bio in their cover letter.
 We accept simultaneous submissions, but please notify us if your submission has been accepted elsewhere.
 Please email the appropriate genre editors if you'd like to withdraw a particular submission and not the entire submission.
 We do not accept previously published works.
 Upon publication, all rights revert to the author.
 All work must be submitted to us through email.
 If you have any general questions unrelated to a submission, please email us at email@example.com.

 Call For Reviews